Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 <em>Figure 2.
 Abundance biases during a metagenomics protocol. <em/>

 ## Using Kraken 2
 We will be using the command line program Kraken2 to do our taxonomic assignment.
 [Kraken 2](https://ccb.jhu.edu/software/kraken2/) is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.
+Taxonomic assignment can be attempted on raw reads (aka before the assembly process) however we will be using our polished assembly (`pilon.fasta`) here.

 `kraken2` is already installed on our instance so we can look at the `kraken2` help.
 ~~~